 Some adverse climate impacts are already occurring and more will be unavoidable.
-Systematic assessment, planning and action are needed to adapt to the range of climate change scenarios we face.
+Systematic assessment, planning and action, supported by effective financing mechanisms, will be needed to adapt to the range of climate change scenarios we face.

 Use of revenue

 Any revenue resulting from climate policy should be used where cost-effective to address legitimate needs directly related to climate policy, and otherwise be returned to individuals and business in ways that maximise efficiency and do not reduce abatement incentives.